Elektrochecker/shpd-seed-finder/README.md

 Any valid seeds will be printed during the execution in the 9 letter code and numeric format.

+## Multithreading

+The nodejs script can be used to start and control multiple seedfinders simultaneously.
+In order to use the script [nodejs](https://nodejs.org/en) must be installed.
+No NPM packages are required.

+Syntax: ` node . <floor> <mode> <seed item file> <threads to spare (optional)> `

+This will start a number of seedfinders equal to the thread count of your processor minus the "threads to spare" count.
+If no threadsToSpare is provided, a default number of 4 threads is preserved.
+By default "seed-finder-random.jar" is the targeted seedfinder.
+This can be changed by editing the script, but there would be no point using it to run the sequential version.

 # How to build

 1. Clone the [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) repository.